 VINC is a not-for-profit co-operative run by a Board of Management, and has both paid staff and volunteers.

-Most of our sales are to wholesale customers, but we also have a retail section.
-We produce approximately 220 species, including groundcovers, herbs, trees, shrubs and grasses.
+Despite the majority of our sales being wholesale customers, we also have a cosy retail section with a great range for the home gardener.
+We produce over 250 species yearly, including groundcovers, herbs, trees, shrubs and grasses.

 VINC sources seed and cuttings from local areas to ensure that our plants are genetically suited to the areas we supply.
 Local council areas we cover are Banyule, Boroondara, Darebin, Hume, Moonee Valley, Moreland, Nillumbik, Stonnington, Whittlesea and Yarra.

-Due to encroaching housing, many collection areas are becoming degraded or lost altogether.
-Low rainfall also affects the supply of seed and cuttings, and for this reason VINC is working on a number of fronts to set up seed and cutting orchards.
+Due to encroaching development, weed incursion and altered hydrology, many collection areas are becoming degraded or lost altogether.
+Low rainfall and high temperatures also affects the supply of seed and cuttings, and for this reason VINC is working on a number of fronts to set up seed and cutting orchards.